-This course is one in a series of population-based courses designed to prepare students to evaluate and treat patients in an emergency room setting.
+This course is designed to prepare students to evaluate and treat patients in an emergency room setting.
 Students will learn the pathophysiology, clinical presentation, diagnosis, evaluation and management of urgent and emergent medical problems commonly encountered in hospital emergency departments.
-Prerequisites: PAS 500 Introduction to Medicine and PAS 502 Medical Physiology.
+Prerequisites: PAS 524